guilhemmarchand/trackme/docs/userguide.rst

    index="firewall" sourcetype="pan:traffic" region::emea company::design
    index="firewall" sourcetype="pan:traffic" region::emea company::retail

-*Note the usage of "::" rather than "=" which incidates to Splunk that we are explicitly looking at an indexed field rather a field potentially extracted at search time.*
+*Note the usage of "::" rather than "=" which indicates to Splunk that we are explicitly looking at an indexed field rather a field potentially extracted at search time.*

 It is easy to understand that the default concept does not provide me with the answer I need: